pacifica/pacifica/README.md

    meta in that schema.
  - Cart - Data cart for requesting data to be bundled and be made available for download later.
+ - CLI - Command line interface for uploading and downloading data.
+   - Uploader Library - Python library for tools to incorporate to upload data to the Ingest service.
+   - Downloader Library - Python library for tools to incorporate to download data from the Cart service.

 ## Docker Compose Environment